WHAT IS NRR?

 To better understand this, a persons hearing threshold is defined as 0db (decibels).
 Someone with normal/good hearing can hear sounds at 15db.
 A watch ticking would have a level around 20db, whilst whispering rates at approximately 30db, the average conversation is around 50 – 60db.

 NRR: NRR [Noise Reduction Rating] – This rating is used in the United States, and is accepted for use in a variety of other countries (including Australia).
-The current range of NRRs available in the U.S. market extends from 0 to 33 decibels.
+The current range of NRRs available in the U.S. market extends from 0 to a maximum of 33 decibels.

 The NRR (noise reduction rating) is a method which attempts to describe a hearing protector based on how much the overall noise level is reduced by the hearing protector.

-The NRR as a clinical evaluation theoretically provides an estimate of the protection of a given device.
+The NRR is a clinical evaluation theoretically provides an estimate of the protection of a given device.
 The reasons for rating each hearing protector involve requirements for product safety and reliability.
-The rating enables the end user to assess the product ‘s attenuation abilities for noise in their own given environment.
+The rating enables the end-user to assess the product ‘s attenuation abilities for noise in their own given environment.